lenn0n/devGuide/frontend/react-testing-course.md

 Type "i" to add 'it'

-## React and Jest-DOM Testing Library
+## Testing Library for Components using React and Jest-DOM

+Testing library is the octopus you see in the internet.
+This library is the best to partner with Vitest/Jest.
+(Ofcouse kwento ko yun, ikaw na bahala dong)

 ### Installation:
 >